-If you are appealing a trial court’s decision in a civil case, you must pay a fee to the Appeals Court within ten days of receiving the notice from the trial court clerk in order to have your case entered into the court’s docket.
+If you are appealing a lower court’s decision in a civil case, you must pay a fee to the Appeals Court within 14 days of receiving the notice from the lower court clerk in order to have your case entered into the Appeals Court’s docket.
 The docket fee is $300 per appealing party.
 Thus, if you and your spouse are both appealing, the fee is $600.
 The Appeals Court will accept payment in cash, check or money order, by credit card, or via eFileMA.com.
 Please note that if you electronically enter your appeal via eFileMA.com, the provider will charge you a separate convenience fee.
 Any bank check or money order is made payable to the "Commonwealth of Massachusetts."
 You may pay in person or mail your payment.
-If you mail your payment, it must be received within the ten day deadline.

 If you are not able to pay the docketing fee because you are indigent you may file a Motion to Waive the docket fee along with an affidavit of indigency.
 The affidavit is available online or you may come to the Clerk's Office to fill out the Motion to Waive and the affidavit.

-It is very important that your payment (or your Motion to Waive with affidavit of indigency attached) is received in the Clerk's Office within ten days following your receipt of the record assembly notice.
-Failure to docket your appeal within the ten-day deadline will require the filing of a motion, with an additional filing fee required, asking a single justice of the Appeals Court to permit your appeal to be docketed late.
+It is very important that your payment (or your Motion to Waive with affidavit of indigency attached) is either received in the Clerk's Office within 14 days following your receipt of the record assembly notice or, if mailed, is accompanied by a certificate attesting that the day of mailing was within 14 days of receipt of the notice of assembly.
+Failure to docket your appeal within the 14-day deadline will require the filing of a motion, with an additional filing fee required, asking a single justice of the Appeals Court to permit your appeal to be docketed late.